 “This friendship means being so intimately in touch with God that you never even need to ask Him to show you His will.
 It is evidence of a level of intimacy which confirms that you are nearing the final stage of your discipline in the life of faith.
 When you have a right-standing relationship with God, you have a life of freedom, liberty, and delight; you are God’s will.
 And all of your commonsense decisions are actually His will for you, unless you sense a feeling of restraint brought on by a check in your spirit.
 You are free to make decisions in the light of a perfect and delightful friendship with God, knowing that if your decisions are wrong He will lovingly produce that sense of restraint.
 Once he does, you must stop immediately.”
 Bold emphasis mine.

 I love this idea, that we ARE God’s will.
-How does this related to unanswered prayers?
+How does this relate to unanswered prayers?
 I am free to pursue a job working overseas even if God doesn’t drop a job offer in my lap.
 But, I feel a sense of restraint because of our life here.
 So…perhaps I’m not coping with prayers that aren’t answered.
 Perhaps His answer right now is no.

 And I’m okay with that.

 I welcome your thoughts on trusting God despite unanswered prayers.
 What have you been praying for, and what do you think God is doing in your life?
+If you’re anxious or fearful, read 3 Easy Ways to Trust God With Your Future.

 May your prayers ring straight and true, may you trust God with all your heart, and may the Holy Spirit lead you in peace and joy.